timrutte/TimRutte/README.md

 ## 👋 Hey!
 I'm Tim Rutte

-Solutions Architect for mission-critical Go services on AWS – based in Germany, remote since 2003.
+Staff Software Engineer & Solutions Architect for mission-critical Go services on AWS – based in Germany, remote since 2003.
 20+ years in software development, helping teams build backend systems that are stable, maintainable, and scalable.

 ## 💼 What I Do